 Before training, you should always add either water or electrode gel to the rubber sections that cover the electrodes of the chest strap.

 Put a fair amount water and/or electrode gel on the skin side of the strap on the rubber sections to the left and right of the middle.
+Just use a water source of some kind (not filtered water because that has all the conductive components removed) and get your fingers wet and rub them under the strap.
+Do this a few times.
 If you do this after you are already wearing the strap then it will be less likely to rub off and will also get on your skin where the strap touches.
-Electrode gel will provide the best contact possible, but water works well for most people.
-When you do this after you are already wearing the strap it prevents the water or gel from rubbing off as you put on the strap.
+Electrode gel is also an option, but water works well for most people.

 In addition to this, you can put moisture on the front side of the strap in the same locations.
 This will prevent any static electricity from the strap rubbing against your shirt or other training top clothing.